torinmb/mediapipe-touchdesigner/README.md

 <img width="1164" alt="Screenshot 2023-08-14 at 12 27 26 PM" src="https://github.com/torinmb/mediapipe-touchdesigner/assets/6014011/e826e7bc-5151-4963-9134-174edcbdcf51">

 # Setup
 Download the latest release.zip from the [Release Section](https://github.com/torinmb/mediapipe-touchdesigner/tags).
 Open up the MediaPipe TouchDesigner.toe file.
 If you move the project to another folder make sure that the associated folders are in the same directory as your MediaPipe TouchDesigner.toe.
-If there are any network problems you can it the Reset button on the Media_Pipe component.
+If there are any network problems you can it the Reset button on the MediaPipe component.

 On the MediaPipe component once it's loaded you can select your webcam from the drop-down.
 You can turn on and off the different MediaPipe models as well as preview overlays.
 There're also sub-menus available for each model to customize them further.